billbuchanan/csn09112/week06_public_key/labs/README.md

 python3 -W ignore 1.py
 ```

-The code is (remember to change the key ID to your own key):
+The code is (remember to change the key ID to your own key, not your alias):

 ```
 import base64